 The headwaters of the San Miguel consist of the Wilson, Sneffels, and Trout Lake/Ophir ranges.
 Wilderness designation protects portions of the Lizard Head and Mt.
 Sneffels ranges.
-Public ownership of lands in Ophir valley grew, with the transfer of mining claims formerly owned by Glenn Pauls to the USFS, through a Trust for Public Land partnership.
 A proposal for designating additional wilderness in the watershed has gained local support and been received enthusiastically by Colorado senators and Congressmen.
-It should be considered during late 2009 or in 2010.
-High elevation lakes and streams were monitored for water quality parameters during 2009 by the river ranger, with funding received for the second year from Southwestern Water Conservation District.
+It has continued to move through Congress and the Senate in 2010, with significant support.
+High elevation lakes and streams were monitored throughout the watershed for water quality parameters during 2010 by the river ranger, with funding received for the third year from Southwestern Water Conservation District.
 Data will hopefully be available later this fall on the Coalition website at sanmiguelwatershed.org.

 Below the peaks, the mesas surrounding Telluride continue to be developed, especially Turkey Creek, Deep Creek, Hastings, Specie, and Wilson Mesas.
-The mesas traditionally have provided wildlife habitat and migration corridors, as well as an arena for agriculture and ranching.
+The mesas traditionally have provided wildlife habitat and migration corridors, and an arena for agriculture and ranching.
 Efforts continue to protect wildlife habitat and migration corridors, as development continues.
-SADS-sudden aspen death syndrome, has appeared in the watershed, evident at Aldasoro and Dallas Divide.
-The disease attacks aspen trees through their root systems, killing stands at a time.
-The cause is unknown, but air pollution and ozone impacts are suspected.
-The spruce budworm has also become more prevalent in the upper watershed, preying on spruce and fir trees.
-Educational seminars about forest health sponsored by TNCC wer held during 2009.
+SADS-sudden aspen death syndrome, has appeared throughout the watershed.
+The disease attacks aspen trees most commonly on south facing hillsides at lower elevations.
+Drought tends to weaken the trees.
+The spruce budworm has also become more prevalent in the upper watershed, preying on spruce and Douglas and sub-alpine fir.
+It was less severe in 2010 than 2009.
+Educational tree tours about forest health sponsored by TNCC were held again.